isomerpages/moe-bendemeersec/_co-curricular/CCE/Sexuality Education.md

 <p style="text-align:justify">10.
 Parents may opt their children out of the Sexuality Education lessons,  <i>eTeens</i> and/or supplementary sexuality education programmes by MOE-approved external providers.</p>

 <p style="text-align:justify">11.
 Parents who wish to opt their children out of the <b>Sexuality Education lessons</b> need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Departments/cce-sexualityedu-annexa-optout.pdf">here</a>.
-The completed form is to be submitted by 7 Feb 2022.</p>
+The completed form is to be submitted by 31 Jan 2023.</p>

 <p style="text-align:justify">12.
 Parents who wish to opt their children out of the <b><i>eTeens</i> programme</b> need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable  <a href="/files/Departments/cce-sexualityedu-annexb-optout.pdf">here</a>.
-The completed form is to be submitted by 7 Feb 2022.</p>
+The completed form is to be submitted by 31 Jan 2023.</p>

 <p style="text-align:justify">13.
 Parents can contact the school at 62927616 for discussion or to seek clarification about the school’s sexuality education programme.</p>

-<p style="text-align:justify">14.
-Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</p>

 ![Letter to Parents](/images/Departments/cce-sep-lettertoparents2.jpg)